faceyspacey/respond-framework-docs-old/docs/respond-component-patterns.md

 The key to using a combination of store-connected components and standard React components is knowing where to draw the line between the two.
 In other words: how to expose the correct interface on *dumb React components* so *smart Respond components* can ***"drive"*** them .

-Driving dumb React components is based on 4 pillars:
+*Driving* dumb React components is based on 4 pillars:

-1. moving data-fetching to the route level
+1. data-fetching is moved to the route level, avoiding entanglement with UI functionality
-2. passing simple values as props that tell the dumb component what to do
+2. handlers/actions passed down are not responsible for altering local state
-3. dumb components only know about local state; smart parents bring in data from the store
+3. dumb components focus on local state; smart parents pass down data from the store
 4. ***reliable*** *transfer of control from external props to internal state*

 The last point is vital and can be addressed in several ways.
 Taking the token example of a `Modal`, let's examine the various ways this can be achieved.